Auto Layout Basics

 no longer match what would be the result of the constraints you’ve

 created.
-In this case Auto Layout will will give you a “Misplaced
+In this case Auto Layout will give you a “Misplaced

 Views” warning.